"

 Creating a Character

-If we don’t care about someone in a movie, then we are not going to care about the movie at all.
-Movies work because we have emotional investment.
+Movies work because we have emotional investment in the story.
 The audience’s emotional investment hinges on caring about a character.
+If we are not interested in a character, then we are not going to like the movie.
 Your theme may be WHY writing this movie is important to YOU, but without an engaging character, the movie will not matter to YOUR AUDIENCE.

 Caring about a character doesn’t mean liking a character.
 The main character may not be a good person or a likeable person, but they better be an interesting character.